Kartaverse/Kartaverse.github.io/README.md

 ## Vonk Ultra Data Nodes

-The [Vonk Ultra documentation](https://docs.google.com/document/d/1U9WfdHlE1AZHdU6_ZQCB1I2nSa5I7TyHG2vKMi2I7v8/edit?usp=sharing) is accessible on Google Docs and the [development thread](https://www.steakunderwater.com/wesuckless/viewtopic.php?p=41165#p41165) is on the Steakunderwater forum.
+The [Vonk Ultra documentation](https://docs.google.com/document/d/1U9WfdHlE1AZHdU6_ZQCB1I2nSa5I7TyHG2vKMi2I7v8/edit?usp=sharing) is accessible on Google Docs.
 Vonk is a collection of data nodes based tools that help technical artists take their workflows to the next level.

+## Kartaverse Learning Resources

+A "[Kartaverse Workflows | Immersive Pipeline Integration Guide](https://docs.google.com/document/d/1tewIaHZh8mWI8x5BzlpZBkF8eXhK2b_XhTWiU_93HBA)" learning resource is available.
+The free guide has over 512 pages of content that covers the primary steps required to get a working content creation pipeline established from scratch for artists working at a freelancer, or small boutique studio scale of operation.
+Additional, expanded chapters cover broader Resolve/Fusion page usage concepts that will help you take your composting and 360VR content creation skills to the next level.

 # Social Media